debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 (TL;DR below)

 The most important information is that **the project is still work in progress**!
-While the user-level documentation is written for those who don't want to care about the details, it does **not** imply you don't need admin skills!
+While the user-level documentation is written for those who don't want to care about the details, it does **not** imply you don't need basic admin skills!
 Quite the opposite.
-You should have the admin skills, at least the ability to use terminal and a GitHub account for communicating issues!
+You should have the ability to use terminal and a GitHub account for communicating issues!

 With that out of the way, let's talk about the general structure first.
 There are many packages that are connected in various ways.
 They have proper dependency relationships declared that make sure you don't install a package without an important part.
 So for the most part, you can just blindly install packages.
 There are a few important things you need to have in mind, though!

 * Only Debian 10 is currently officially supported.
 Ubuntu and derivatives should work, but we can't be sure.
+Please report issues you find.
 * Beware: as explained above, bitcoin and all related services will run automatically right after boot until you shutdown the computer!
 * Some packages require bitcoin **without pruning** to be configured.
 And they will do it automatically.
 That means, if you have less than 350 GB of free space, you should be very careful about what you install!
 Basically, the only (somewhat) useful packages that you can install now are `bitcoin-rpc-proxy`, `nbxplorer`, `btcpayserver`, `selfhost*`, `tor-hs-patch-config`
 * The data does **not** go to your home directory, but under `/var/lib` if you have partitioned your disks to have big home partition and small system partition, you will have to set a different path **using debconf** - read below.